-As previously mentioned, the Trust's objectives are to advance for the public benefit education in the United Kingdom, maintaining, carrying on, managing and developing Academies which shall offer a broad and balanced curriculum.
-Over the course of the academic year schools within the Trust were required to adapt teaching and learning to take account of the Covid-19 restrictions that were put in place in January 2021.
-Schools rose to this challenge ensuring that all pupils continued to access education through the use of various online platforms as well as production of home working packs.
+The key objectives of the Trust are for the public to benefit from the education that we provide our pupils, ensuring that we manage and develop our Academies effectively so that they offer a broad and balanced education.
+Over the course of the academic year schools within the Trust needed to adapt how they operated so in taking account of the current situation with the Covid-19 pandemic.
+Schools rose to this challenge ensuring that all pupils continued to access a quality education despite many challenges.